 Zeil Rosenberg MD MPH is VP of Medical Affairs at Admera Health, an advanced molecular diagnostics company, where he works on precision medicine and non-invasive cancer testing.
 His executive experience includes leadership positions in a wide range of business and clinical settings including CEO of a publicly traded medical nutrition company, Worldwide Medical Director for Immunization at Becton Dickinson (BD), and National Medical Director at the Children’s Health Fund.
 Dr. Rosenberg earned his MD from UCSF, MPH from Columbia and his BA from Stanford.
 He is a Specialty Fellow of the American Academy of Pediatrics and Fellow of the American College of Preventive Medicine and the New York Academy of Medicine.
 He served as AAS Science, Engineering and Diplomacy Fellow and is currently an adjunct faculty member at Columbia’s Mailman School of Public Health.

-David S. Seres MD ScM PNS is Director of Medical Nutrition and Associate Professor of Medicine, Columbia University College of Physicians and Surgeons and Institute of Human Nutrition, where he directs the Nutrition Support Service and the medical and dental school nutrition curriculum.
-He has been a nutrition support practitioner for 23 years.
+David S. Seres, MD, ScM, PNS, FASPEN has been a nutrition support practitioner for 27 years.
+He is Director of Medical Nutrition, Associate Clinical Ethicist, and Associate Professor of Medicine, Columbia University College of Physicians and Surgeons Institute of Human Nutrition, where he runs the Nutrition Support clinical consultation service, directs the medical school nutrition curriculum, and evaluates, designs, and runs clinical trials focused on nutrition.
 He is former Chair of Physician Certification for the National Board of Nutrition Support Certification, and of the Medical Practice Section of the American Society for Parenteral and Enteral Nutrition (A.S.P.E.N.).
-He was recently named to the Medical Advisory Board of Consumer Reports.
-He has coauthored safety guidelines, and multiple chapters and invited reviews, and appears frequently on the media advocating against dangerous consumer foods and nutritional practices.
+There he serves on several policy and safety committees, and was recently elected as a Fellow, their highest honor.
+He is currently Chair Elect of the Medical Nutrition Council and member of the board of directors (ex officio) at the American Society of Nutrition, where he received their senior award for nutrition education.
+He has coauthored multiple safety guidelines, research studies, chapters, invited reviews, and op ed essays, and recently edited a new textbook.
+He appears frequently on the media advocating against dangerous consumer foods, supplements, and nutritional practices.

 Elliot Goodman MD is a Pioneer in new techniques in endoluminal gastric surgery.
 He joined the medical staff of Beth Israel Medical Center in January, 2004.
 Previously, he was chief of bariatric surgery at Montefiore Medical Center.
 He is on the surgical faculty of the Albert Einstein College of Medicine.
 Before coming to New York, he was on the faculty of the New Jersey Medical School and was the Co-Director of the University Institute for the Surgery of Morbid Obesity.
 Dr. Goodman is an active member of the American Society of Bariatric Surgeons.
 His clinical interests include general and bariatric surgery.
 He has considerable research experience studying how immunosuppressive medications improve the success of organ transplants.
 Dr. Goodman received his undergraduate and medical school education at Cambridge University, and trained in general surgery at Maimonides Medical Center in Brooklyn.
 He is also a USA/Israel venture partner to GCV Life - a healthcare investment bank based in Mumbai, India.

-Filament BioSolutions and Ajinomoto have entered into a broad collaboration to develop a portfolio of high quality, clinically-validated medical and functional food products.
-Under the collaboration, Ajinomoto supplies ingredients and amino acids used in a variety of Filament therapeutic products.
+Filament Biosolutions and Ajinomoto have entered into a broad collaboration to develop a portfolio of high quality, clinically-validated therapeutic nutrition products.
+Under the collaboration, Ajinomoto supplies amino acids used in a variety of Filament therapeutic products.
 Ajinomoto also supports Filament’s product and clinical activities through collaboration with its basic and clinical scientists, food technologists, and technical capabilities.
 As a component of this partnership; Ajinomoto has provided financing to Filament to accelerate the growth of the company and the development of its product portfolio.

-Filament Biosolutions and Biotagenics have entered into a strategic R&D partnership to explore the interface of clinical nutrition and the microbiome.
-This collaboration will develop an in-depth understanding of the impact of nutrition on the microbiome and role of microbiome in regulating the body’s nutritional status.
+Filament Biosolutions has entered into a strategic R&D partnership to explore the interface of clinical nutrition and the microbiome.
+This collaboration will develop an in-depth understanding of the impact of nutrition on the microbiome and role of the microbiome in regulating the body’s nutritional status.
 This research is expected to lead to the development of advanced diagnostics, therapeutics, and medical foods that will compliment both companies existing product platforms.

-Filament is actively seeking innovative products and opportunities for partnering or in-licensing of medical nutrition candidates that complement our existing product portfolio and infrastructure.
+Filament is actively seeking innovative products and opportunities for partnering or in-licensing of therapeutic nutrition candidates that complement our existing product portfolio and infrastructure.

 Filament BioSolutions Inc. is located in New York, NY.
-We can be reached via info (at) filamentbiosolutions.com.
+We can be reached via email@example.com.